Is Mudsdale Good in Sword & Shield Playthrough?

 Breeding

-Scarlet & Violet Mudsdale Best Moveset
+SwSh Mudsdale Best Moveset

 Best Build

-Mudsdale best EVs are HP and Defense
+Mudsdale best EVs are Defense and Attack

 Hazard Setter Moveset